-I hate failover – in fact, the art department won’t let me use a font big, bold and scarlet enough to fully express the depth of my hatred.
-It’s a crackbrained idea, the refuge of the ignorant against the indifference of the uncaring.
+He hates failover – in fact, the art department won’t let him use a font big, bold and scarlet enough to fully express the depth of his hatred.
+Cassidy believes that it’s a crackbrained idea, the refuge of the ignorant against the indifference of the uncaring.

 The problems with most failover options, as we’ve written about before, are enormous (but rather simple):

 - When you back up a wired connection with another wired connection and one of them goes down, it’s likely (in the 90% range) that your backup will also go down.
 Both wired connections are probably subject to the exact same problems.

 - The backup connection is probably a seldom-used legacy connection like dial-up or ISDN.
 Assuming it works at all (BIG assumption), it will be slow.
 In Cassidy’s words, “traffic would crawl almost completely to a stop; failover was a last-ditch concept, intended only for a passing and occasional role as your net connection.”